Chorley Interchange

 Chorley Interchange is a bus station in Chorley, England.

 History

 Chorley Interchange opened in February 2003 replacing the previous structure.
 It is owned by Lancashire County Council and operated by Stagecoach Merseyside & South Lancashire.
 This facility features an enclosed passenger waiting area, a coffee shop, and a taxi rank.

-Bus services and stops
+Bus services

 The majority of services that serve Chorley Interchange are run by Stagecoach Merseyside & South Lancashire.
 The remainder of the services are operated by Go North West, Blackburn Bus Company, Vision Bus and to a lesser extent Tyrers of Adlington.

 Buses go from Chorley to Blackburn, Bolton, Leyland, Manchester, Ormskirk, Preston, and Southport, along with several local services previously branded as Network Chorley.

-The bus services are as follows: